arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 Last but not least, deploying your applications to production is only the beginning and not the end.
 That's why observability is crucial for building production-ready platforms so that the operation team understands what's going on.
 However, developers tend to not care about that until it's too late.

 Because of that, we'll try to reduce the pain of providing good tracing, metrics, request logging, business event tracking and visual representation of the application by extending Serilog so that it works better with Azure Application Insights.

+Smells like new templates coming up as well?
+Damn right.

 And who knows what we'll add next!
 Do you have a great idea?
 Don't hesitate to let us know in the comments or on GitHub!